Curriculum Editor

 If you opted to let the student submit a form to complete the assignment, then you'll need to prepare one:

-This form creation process is similar to Defining steps to complete an assignment process.
+process.
 You can add questions to the form and define the action type for each question.
-This form creation supports all the action types that are supported in Defining steps to complete an assignment process.
+This form creation supports all the action types that are supported in Defining steps to complete an assignment

 The form should have at least one question and the maximum number of questions allowed in a form is 25.